pwu97/ds-swe-portfolio/README.md

 Betpath models for moneylines and spreads have achieved a 1.67% ROI through 1500+ unit wagers and counting.
 Our totals models are weaker, but this was a great learning experience for me as I had discovered a bug within our totals models that I am working to patch.
 I also gained a deeper understanding of what it takes to constantly refine a sports prediction model and assess how good a model is doing during the season (current NBA season, for example) through log-loss.
 If the model is not outperforming Vegas without their built-in 2.7% margin, then I know that I have to look deeper into the games to understand why it is not winning (not factoring in lineups properly, data scraping error, etc.).

 Betpath was built using Google Cloud Platform (GCP) and using Google's Datastore NoSQL database.
 I have experience querying the data using GQL (Google's SQL equivalent).
-The front-end was built using HTML/CSS and Jinja2 for templating.
+The front-end was built using HTML/CSS, Chart.js to display plots, and Jinja2 for templating.
 The back-end uses Python and Flask.
 Stripe API was used as a payment processor.
 Firebase was used to authenticate users.
+The machine learning models were built in Python using scikit-learn, numpy, and matplotlib.

 2. [DIRECT: A Two-Level System for Defensive Pass Interference Rooted in Repeatability, Enforceability, Clarity, and Transparency](https://operations.nfl.com/media/3667/big-data-bowl-cmu.pdf)